operator-framework/operator-sdk/website/content/en/docs/golang/new/project_migration_guide.md

+---
+title: Migrating Legacy Projects
+linkTitle: Migrating Legacy Projects
+weight: 300
+---

 # Overview

-This guide walks through the steps required to migrate an operator from an Operator SDK project layout to a Kubebuilder project layout.
+This guide walks through the steps required to migrate an operator from a legacy Operator SDK project layout to a Kubebuilder aligned project layout.

 The document considers [memcached operator][memcached-operator] as an example to describe the process of migrating an operator built using Operator SDK to a runnable Kubebuilder project.